Should you be looking at international schools in Hong Kong, or are local schools accessible?

 Arming you with everything you need to make the right choice for your kids’ education.

-Pros of using Hong Kong government schools
+Overview of Hong Kong international schools

 Pros of international schools in Hong Kong